-For the most part, this list here of verlan vocabulary words are a just few of the prominently used.
+For the most part, this list of verlan vocabulary words has just a few of the prominently used.
 While all French words can technically be verlanisé, some are more commonly used than others.

 Normally, there are only certain words within a sentence that are verlanisés.
 If you’re having trouble figuring out which words to “hide” during normal French speech, think about the word within the sentence that you want to be kept secret, that’s usually your best bet.

 Verlan is part of informal French, so if you want to learn more conversational language and slang, you can look into the e-book from IE Languages.
 The book comes with plenty of audio, so you can learn to recognize slang and informal speech when you hear it in conversation.

 Now that I’ve let you in on a little secret, chime in and try to detect verlan among young, cool, hip French speakers.
 You’ll be surprised at how much you actually hear!

 If you like learning French on your own time and from the comfort of your smart device, then I'd be remiss to not tell you about FluentU.

 FluentU has a wide variety of great content, like interviews, documentary excerpts and web series, as you can see here: